MintMCP

 MintMCP Security Features:

-• OAuth 2.0, SAML, and SSO integration for all MCP servers
+• OAuth 2.x, SAML, and SSO integration for MCP access

 • Supports both shared service accounts and per-user OAuth flows